BOISE CAR ACCIDENT LAWYER

 Sometimes, the other insurance company will ask you for a “recorded statement” before offering you a rental car.
 Be very cautious of doing a recorded statement for the insurance company—they will often use it against you later.
 For this reason, we recommend that you seek the advice of a lawyer before doing one.

-Whether you decide to get a rental car from your insurance company or the other driver’s insurance company, it is important to return the vehicle as soon as the insurance company tells you to do so—you are required to return the rental car as soon as your car has been repaired or the insurance company has given you a fair offer to replace your vehicle.
+Whether you decide to get a rental car from your insurance or the other driver’s insurance company, it is important to return the vehicle as soon as the insurance company tells you to do so—you are required to return the rental car as soon as your car has been repaired or your insurance has given you a fair offer to replace your vehicle.
 If you fail to promptly return the car, you will be responsible for the additional rental charges.

 How do I get my car repaired after an accident?

-While the at-fault party’s insurance company is ultimately responsible for covering your repair costs, you typically have two options to get your vehicle repaired following an accident:
+While the at-fault party’s insurance is ultimately responsible for covering your repair costs, you typically have two options to get your vehicle repaired following an accident:

 - Make a claim with your own insurance company (if you have collision coverage); or